Hue: Imperial City & Perfume River | CoraTravels

 Unique experiences

 Royal Tomb Dawn Exploration: Visit emperor mausoleums at sunrise before crowds, experience traditional incense ceremonies with local descendants maintaining family rituals.
-Imperial Cooking Class in Royal Kitchen: Learn 7-course Hue royal cuisine in traditional kitchen, market shopping for rare ingredients, techniques from former palace chefs.
+Imperial Cooking Class in Royal Kitchen: Learn 7-course Hue royal cuisine in traditional kitchen, market shopping for rare ingredients, techniques from former palace chefs who preserve traditions similar to those found in Hanoi's culinary heritage.
 Perfume River Poetry Boat: Evening cruise with local poets reciting traditional verses, learn about seasonal river changes, floating lantern ceremonies.
 Traditional Craft Workshop in Citadel: Learn royal lacquerware techniques, silk weaving, and wood carving from artisan families maintaining 200-year-old palace traditions.
 Conical Hat Making with Hidden Art: Create non la with poems and drawings visible only in sunlight, local artisans teach 16-layer traditional technique.
 Dragon Boat Training: Join local racing teams practicing traditional rowing techniques, experience community bonding and Perfume River culture.

 Local markets